hazzel-cn/MachineLearningWebSec/README.md

 * KNN dataset from [http://www.schonlau.net](http://www.schonlau.net)

-Thanks for the providers and authors sharing the precious data and articles/papers mentioned below.
+Thanks for the providers and authors sharing the precious data and articles/papers mentioned above.